gbhandarwar3/DataWranglingFinalProject/README.md

 # Why This Matters

-Only ~2% of short-form videos become viral.
+Only ~2% of short-form videos become viral BASED on our virality threshold of 500,000 views.
 This project explores:

 - Which topics, titles, or categories trend more often
 - Whether timing patterns influence virality